cyberschuur/webpig/README.md

 # webpig 🐷

-A web-based host discovery tool that helps you sniff out hosts in your network environment.
+A web-based host discovery tool that helps you sniff out web-accessible hosts.

 ## What's This All About?

-DNS Pig is a tool designed to help you discover and identify hosts in a web context.
-Whether you're doing security research, network reconnaissance, or just curious about what's out there, this tool helps you find hosts that might otherwise be hidden in plain sight.
+DNS Pig is a tool designed to help you discover and identify hosts that are accessible through the web.
+For simple research, I found myself using crt.sh and dnsdumpster quite a lot to determine which subdomains were available, but then had to manually determine which were otherwise reachable/interesting.

+_There are many tools out there, but this one is mine_

 ## Features